samkos/kslhub/docs/install.rst

 At this stage, the integration with jupyterhub is still poor as we need to patch some of the source files of jupyterhub sources.
-That's why the installation of jupyterhub vn 0.9.4 is enforced as the patces wer only validated with this specific version only.
+That's why the installation of jupyterhub v.
+0.9.4 is enforced as the patches were only validated with this specific version.

 We are working to find a better solution for the future releases.